iblazhko/dotfiles/README.md

 ## Operating system installation

 Download Elementary OS from <https://elementary.io>.
-To make bootable USB drive use <https://rufus.ie/> on Windows or <https://www.balena.io/etcher/> on macOS / Linux.
+To make bootable USB drive use <https://rufus.ie/> (Windows-only) or <https://www.balena.io/etcher/> on macOS / Linux.

 At the moment of writing ElementaryOS version is `5.1 Hera`.